 Browse this section

-• Wool harvesting qualifications have seen a sharp decline in enrolment.
-The Wool industry has acknowledged the lack of a successful industry training model.
-Muka Tangata are working with industry and providers to develop a solution for the industry.
+• The Wool industry has acknowledged the lack of a successful industry training model.
+In 2024, we completed a project working with industry to develop four micro-credentials to support the Wool Harvesting industry.

 Source: Tertiary Education Commission, Te Amorangi Mātauranga Matua - Reporting and Data Collection.